Not all background check providers’ turnaround times are comparable. Here are 4 things you can do to speed up completion of your background checks.

-Top user-review rankings across the background-check category earned GoodHire G2’s 2020 Winter Leader award, and a head-to-head comparison of GoodHire with HireRight reveals the following:
+Top user-review rankings across the background-check category earned GoodHire G2’s 2021 Spring Leader award, and a head-to-head comparison of GoodHire with HireRight reveals the following:

 - GoodHire outperforms HireRight on all seven main criteria for comparison: Meets Requirements, Ease of Use, Ease of Setup, Ease of Admin, Quality of Support, Ease of Doing Business With, and Product Direction.

-- GoodHire scored above nine on G2’s 10-point review scale for all seven criteria, while HireRight’s scores fell below nine in every instance, with the result that GoodHire netted an overall G2 rating of 4.5 stars (of a possible five), while HireRight earned four stars overall.
+- GoodHire earns an overall G2 rating of 4.5 stars (of a possible five), while HireRight earned four stars overall.

-- The widest discrepancy between G2 ratings for GoodHire and HireRight was in the area of Quality of Support, with HireRight garnering a 7.6 on G2’s 10-point scale, compared with GoodHire’s 9.5.
+- One of the widest discrepancies between G2 ratings for GoodHire and HireRight was in the area of Quality of Support, with HireRight garnering a 5.4 on G2’s scale, compared with GoodHire’s 6.7.

 Background Check Provider Meta-Analysis